ouafcode/alx-higher_level_programming/0x03-python-data_structures/README.md

 - Task7 : Write a function that adds 2 tuples.

 - Task8 : Write a function that returns a tuple with the length of a string and its first character.

+- Task9 : Write a function that finds the biggest integer of a list.